They’re always beautiful, but they’re not always sustainable. Here are some of the best ethical red carpet outfits

 By Katy Caric

-There’s no doubt that Livia Firth of the Eco-Age is responsible for much of this behaviour.
-The wife of Colin Firth is well enough connected to encourage her celebrity friends to work with designers to create outfits that highlight sustainable luxury from head to toe.
-Her Green Carpet Challenge aims to convert anyone doubtful that green fashion can be chic and glamorous!
-She also encourages her top designer friends to create couture gowns from recycled fabric and other items, as well as more sustainable materials.
+There’s no doubt that Livia Firth of the Eco Age is responsible for much of this behaviour.
+The wife of Colin Firth is well enough connected to spark change from those at the top.
+She asks her celebrity friends to work with designers to create outfits that highlight sustainable luxury from head to toe.
+Her Green Carpet Challenge aims to convert anyone doubtful that green fashion can be chic and glamorous.
+She also encourages her designer friends to create couture gowns from recycled fabric and other items, as well as more sustainable materials.

 Not sure sustainable evening wear can be super chic?
 Here, we’ve selected 10 of the best ethical red carpet outfits, ever, to prove it.

 1. Gisele Bundchen – the Met Gala (2017)

-Gisele is in an embroidered cutout gown made by sustainability leader Stella McCartney for the Green Carpet Challenge from Eco-Age.
-The dress is made with some beautiful certified organic silk (surprising, considering Stella prizes herself as being a vegan designer), and has recyclable glass bead embroidery over.
+Here, high fashion model Gisele is in an embroidered cutout gown made by sustainability leader Stella McCartney for the Green Carpet Challenge from Eco-Age.
+The dress is made with some beautiful certified organic silk (surprising, considering Stella prizes herself as being a vegan designer).
+It features a stunning recyclable glass bead embroidery overlay.

 Image: Stella McCartney

 2. Emma Watson in Calvin Klein – the Met Gala (2016)

 For the Green Carpet Challenge in 2016, Emma wore a gown made by Calvin Klein.
 The dress features organic cotton and Newlife fabric, derived from recycled Italian water bottles.
 The lining is pure silk, and Emma vowed to wear the dress or parts of it at least 30 times (has she, though…?)

 Image: Emma Watson Facebook

 3. Emily Blunt in Carolina Herrera – The Met Gala (2013)

 This look is from all the way back in 2013!
 The gown was made with certified vintage 1960 Italian black wool with a certified vintage 1940 French black silk chiffon lining.
-And Emily’s husband, John Krasinski, was her very best accessory – he wore a sustainable Tom Ford tux made especially for the Green Carpet Challenge, created from OEKOTEX® certified, low environmental impact wool that was European spun.
+And Emily’s husband, John Krasinski, was her very best accessory!
+He wore a sustainable Tom Ford tux made especially for the Green Carpet Challenge.
+It was created from OEKOTEX® certified, low environmental impact wool that was European spun.

 4. Mary-Kate and Ashley Olsen – the Met Gala (2014)